maxxiimo/the-front-end-manifesto/mobile-on-rails.md

     .container
       +container

-NOTE: We remove the following from the body tag since we are now replacing these properties with Susy:
+NOTE: We remove the following styles from the body tag since we are now replacing these properties with Susy:

       margin: 0 auto
       width: 960px